Experienced eCommerce Web Design & Development Agency

 2. A 3rd party fully hosted e-commerce platform

 These e-commerce platforms are relatively cheap to buy and setup and are fully hosted and maintained by the software vendor.
 They are aimed primarily at companies wanting to set something up quickly and easily without any hassle of ongoing maintenance.
 That said they are used by bigger companies as well, and the level of customisation available these days is pretty impressive.

 The downside of these e-commerce solutions is that we have limited access to the underlying code and so can really only affect how things look, we can’t change how they function.
 Therefore, we are reliant on the functionality they provide; we can’t customize it in any major way.

-In our experience being in control of your own functionality is very important, and for this reason we tend not to pursue this option unless price point is a major factor.
+In our experience being in control of your own functionality is very important, and for this reason, our eCommerce web designers & developers tend not to pursue this option unless price point is a major factor.

 3. A self-hosted 3rd party e-commerce platform

 This is software that’s either available free (because it’s open source) or can be purchased via a license fee.
 Examples of such platforms would be NopCommerce, Magento, WooCommerce etc…